mkutz/screenplay-workshop-parabank/README.md

 // Use `OpenNewAccount` in `OpenNewAccountScreenplay` and execute it

 So we created a new account, now we need to verify it on the [AccountsOverviewPage] and in order to do that, we need the new account's ID, which was displayed on the [AccountOpenedPage].

 Since [Task]s' `performAs` method does not return anything, we cannot just record it in a local variable as in [OpenNewAccountTest].

 Well after all, the new account's ID is simply a new fact.
 One that was not known before the test started, but a fact after all.
-So why don't we just use the `knows` method of our [Actor] to _learn_ the new fact, while we perform a task.
+So why don't we just use the `learns` method of our [Actor] to _learn_ the new fact, while we perform a task.

-// Navigate to `OpenNewAccount.performAs`, add a `knows` call to store the account ID (let Idea create the class)
+// Navigate to `OpenNewAccount.performAs`, add a `learns` call to store the account ID (let Idea create the class)

 Let's add an assertion to make sure the actor has learned the ID after performing the task.

-// Add `assertThat(user.getFact("new account ID"))).isNotNull()`
+// Add `assertNotNull(user.remembers(NewAccountId.class)))`

-Now we can add the new [AccountBalance] question to verify the initial balance of our account.
+Now we can add the new [NewAccountBalance] question to verify the initial balance of our account.

-## TODO

-- [X] Read [Serenity Screenplay Tutorial]
-- [X] Read [4 Top Automation Testing Design Patterns]
-- [X] Listen [Test Guild Podcast]
-- [X] Read [Page Objects Refactored]
-- [ ] Add questions of part 1
-- [ ] Add questions of part 2
-- [X] Write part 3:
-  - Introduce Questions
-  - Implment LoggedIn as first question
-- [ ] Add questions of part 3
-- [X] Write part 4:
-  - Introduce Credentials as first known Fact
-- [ ] Write part 5:
-  - Implement OpenNewAccountScreenplay and learn the new account's ID
+// Add the `AccountBalance` `Question` and use it in [OpenNewAccountScreenplay]
+// Use implement `answeredBy` using the `NewAccountId` `Fact`

+Let's see if our screenplay works as expected.

+// execute the test

+As you can see [OpenNewAccountScreenplay] does no longer contain a variable for the new account's ID.
+We don't really care for the ID in this particular test, so that's just fine.

+### Part 7: Comparison

+So let's compare our two implementations.

+…

 ## Notes

 - [Serenity Screenplay Tutorial]
     - Described by [Antony Marcano] with contributions from [Andy Palmer], [Jan Molak]
     - Formerly known as "Journey Pattern"
 - [Test Guild Podcast]
     - There is a framework helping to implement: [Serenity Framework] sitting on top of Cucumber/Selenium/others
     - More proactive, dynamic → why? how?
     - Why did my test fail?
 Easier with Sceenplay
     - Same as page object: give code a place outside of tests
     - Actors, Tasks, Goals → express tests in business terms
     - Actor has *goals*, requires *tasks*
     - Task consists of *interactions* with the system
     - Talk: Antony Marcano → Selenium Conference
     - Angie Jones: Might be overkill (hasn't tried it, though)
     - Dave Haffner: Logical evolution of page object, SOLID pricipals
     - Page objects reduced to basics: selectors basically
     - Seems to be a good choice for not-so-technical testers (→ John Smart in [Test Guild Podcast])
     - Testers think of goals and tasks; Devs then implement interactions
 - [Page Objects Refactored]
     - Page objects violate SOLID principles, especially Open Closed and Single Responsibility
     - Roles: Who is this for?\
       ⮡ Goals: Why are they here and what outcome do they hope for?\
       ⮡ Tasks: What will they need to do to achieve these goals?\
       ⮡ Actions: How they complete each task through specific interactions?
 - [4 Top Automation Testing Design Patterns]

 [Serenity Framework]: <http://www.thucydides.info/#/whatisserenity>

 [4 Top Automation Testing Design Patterns]: <https://testguild.com/automation-testing-design-patterns/>

 [Test Guild Podcast]: <https://testguild.com/podcast/automation/138-screenplay-pattern-better-page-objects-john-smart/>

 [Serenity Screenplay Tutorial]: <http://serenity-bdd.info/docs/articles/screenplay-tutorial.html>

 [Antony Marcano]: <https://twitter.com/AntonyMarcano>

 [Andy Palmer]: <https://twitter.com/AndyPalmer>

 [Jan Molak]: <https://twitter.com/JanMolak>

 [John Ferguson Smart]: <https://twitter.com/wakaleo>

 [Page Objects Refactored]: <https://ideas.riverglide.com/page-objects-refactored-12ec3541990#.ekkiguobe>

 [RegisterPage]: <src/main/java/pageobject/RegisterPage.java>

 [AccountsOverviewPage]: <src/main/java/pageobject/AccountsOverviewPage.java>

 [AccountOpenedPage]: <src/main/java/pageobject/AccountOpenedPage.java>

 [OpenNewAccountPage]: <src/main/java/pageobject/OpenNewAccountPage.java>

 [BaseTest]: <src/test/java/pageobjects/BaseTest.java>

 [LoginTest]: <src/test/java/pageobjects/LoginTest.java>

 [TransferFundsTest]: <src/test/java/pageobjects/TransferFundsTest.java>

 [HomePage]: <src/main/java/pageobject/HomePage.java>

 [Actor]: <src/main/java/screenplay/Actor.java>

 [BaseScreenplay]: <src/test/java/screenplay/BaseScreenplay.java>

-[Ability]: <src/main/java/screenplay/abilities/Ability.java>
+[Ability]: <src/main/java/screenplay/Ability.java>

 [BrowseTheWeb]: <src/main/java/screenplay/abilities/BrowseTheWeb.java>

 [LoginScreenplay]: <src/test/java/screenplay/LoginScreenplay.java>

-[Task]: <src/main/java/screenplay/tasks/Task.java>
+[Task]: <src/main/java/screenplay/Task.java>

-[Login]: <src/main/java/screenplay/tasks/Login.java>
+[Login]: <src/main/java/screenplay/login/Login.java>

-[Question]: <src/main/java/screenplay/questions/Question.java>
+[Question]: <src/main/java/screenplay/Question.java>

-[LoggedIn]: <src/main/java/screenplay/questions/LoggedIn.java>
+[LoggedIn]: <src/main/java/screenplay/login/LoggedIn.java>

 [MissingAbilityException]: <src/main/java/screenplay/MissingAbilityException.java>

 [RegisterTest]: <src/test/java/pageobjects/RegisterTest.java>

-[RegisterScreenplay]: <src/test/java/screenplay/RegisterScreenplay.java>
+[RegisterScreenplay]: <src/test/java/screenplay/registration/RegisterScreenplay.java>

-[Fact]: <src/main/java/screenplay/facts/Fact.java>
+[Fact]: <src/main/java/screenplay/Fact.java>

 [MissingFactException]: <src/main/java/screenplay/MissingFactException.java>

-[Credentials]: <src/main/java/screenplay/facts/Credentials.java>
+[Credentials]: <src/main/java/screenplay/login/Credentials.java>

-[FullName]: <src/main/java/screenplay/facts/FullName.java>
+[FullName]: <src/main/java/screenplay/registration/FullName.java>

-[Address]: <src/main/java/screenplay/facts/Address.java>
+[Address]: <src/main/java/screenplay/registration/Address.java>

-[Ssn]: <src/main/java/screenplay/facts/Ssn.java>
+[Ssn]: <src/main/java/screenplay/registration/Ssn.java>

-[PhoneNumber]: <src/main/java/screenplay/facts/PhoneNumber.java>
+[PhoneNumber]: <src/main/java/screenplay/registration/PhoneNumber.java>

 [OpenNewAccountTest]: <src/test/java/pageobjects/OpenNewAccountTest.java>

-[OpenNewAccount]: <src/main/java/screenplay/tasks/OpenNewAccount.java>
+[OpenNewAccount]: <src/main/java/screenplay/openaccount/OpenNewAccount.java>

-[OpenNewAccountScreenplay]: <src/test/java/screenplay/OpenNewAccountScreenplay.java>
+[OpenNewAccountScreenplay]: <src/test/java/screenplay/openaccount/OpenNewAccountScreenplay.java>

-[AccountBalance]: <src/main/java/screenplay/questions/AccountBalance.java>
+[AccountBalance]: <src/main/java/screenplay/openaccount/NewAccountBalance.java>